 Finally, it looks like the trend of bar-slash-bottle-shop-slash-kitchen has made it to Perth.
 The brainchild of Ben Braham, an acclaimed architect, and Elliot Moore who curates Perth’s best range of beers and wine at Mane Liquor, new Perth bar Besk is poised to be an absolute cracker.
 The pair picture a neighbourhood venue welcoming all kinds of patrons, offering up craft beers and excellent wine that can be purchased in the bottle shop for takeaway or to be enjoyed on the premises, as well as simple but delicious food and clean and quiet meeting spaces available during the day.
 With Dormilona taking care of house reds and whites, and Brave New Wine and The Beer Farm collaborating on house brews, it’s hard to put into words how downright excited we are for this place to open.

 Just when you were getting a bit tired of Perth’s current supper clubs, a brand new one comes along in one of the east end’s newest precincts, Hibernian Place, to save the day (or, we should say, the night).
-From the team that has brought us Varnish on King, The Flour Factory and Caballitos, Hadiqa is set to be a lush, rooftop garden oasis inspired by the Middle East.
+From the team that has brought us Varnish on King, The Flour Factory and Caballitos, Hadiqa is a lush, rooftop garden oasis inspired by the Middle East.
 Think crushed ice cocktails, dehydrated baby rose petals and refreshing drinks served in gold-rimmed Moroccan tea glasses on the rooftop.
-This place is going to be inner-city escape at it’s best.
+Get the Turkish Delight martini and thank us later.

 Perth, Leederville, Fremantle

-Melbourne born Burger powerhouse Huxtaburger is finally coming to Perth and we couldn't be more excited.
-Word on the street is they'll be opening in Hibernian Place but they're also advertising two other locations available for franchise—one in Freo, and the other in the already burger-crazy Leederville—so it won’t be long until we can all sink our teeth into one of their mouth-wateringly good burgers.
-Melbournians love Huxtaburger for their simplicity, their fresh ingredients and their stripped back interiors that pay homage to classic American diners while paying attention to their surrounds, and we’re sure that we Perthlings will too!
+Melbourne born Burger powerhouse Huxtaburger has finally come to Perth and we couldn't be more excited.
+They've opened their first store at Hibernian Place, but they're also advertising two other locations available for franchise—one in Freo, and the other in the already burger-crazy Leederville—so it won’t be long until we can all sink our teeth into their mouth-wateringly good burgers all over the city.

 Another new place slotting itself into the brand new Hibernian Place is Garum, the latest venture from Melbourne restauranteur Guy Grossi.
-Set to be a large scale Roman rustic dining venue, Garum will champion the quality local produce that enticed Grossi over here in the first place.
+A large scale Roman rustic dining venue, Garum is championing the quality local produce that enticed Grossi over here in the first place.
 Think Freo octopus, Arkady lamb from Margs, Manjimup truffles and marron from the south west.
-The menu will be inspired by Roman food and dining culture, and promises to bring a contemporary feel to the original heritage building.
+The menu is inspired by Roman food and dining culture, and brings a contemporary feel to the original heritage building.

 Check out more new openings here.